djunicode/Social-Sync/README.md

 - backend
 - ml

-__*NOBODY SHOULD MAKE PULL REQUEST TO MASTER BRANCH.
+__*NOBODY SHOULD MAKE PULL REQUEST TO MAIN BRANCH.
 All changes should be made to either frontend or backend or ml depending on where you are working.*__

 # Commit Guidelines
 See how a [minor change](#examples) to your commit message style can make a difference.